 The Institute for Fiscal Studies organised its annual Public Economics Lectures Day on the 4th January 2019 at the IFS's offices in London.
 The Lectures are given by IFS researchers who are experts in different fields of public economics and on different areas of government policy.
 They are designed to be of particular interest to undergraduates and masters students in economics and related disciplines.
 Each of the lectures explores an area of government policy, applying the tools of economics to give better understanding of the issue, and exploring the economic research that underpins IFS's analysis of the issues.

-The IFS is a research institute that provides high quality economic analysis independent of government, political party or any other vested interest.
-We look at a wide variety of public policy issues, from productivity growth to poverty reduction, and from promoting employment to ensuring sound public finances.
-Our focus is on careful modelling of individual, household and firm behaviour, combining cutting-edge empirical analysis with detailed understanding of policy practicalities.
-We always strive to communicate our findings in a clear and comprehensible way.
+The IFS is an independent research institute that provides high quality economic analysis independent of government, political party or any other vested interest.
+We examine a wide variety of public policy issues, from productivity growth to poverty reduction, and from promoting employment to ensuring sound public finances.

 The lectures delivered at the Public Economics Lecture Day are similar to those delivered at the Economics departments in Oxford and Cambridge as part of their undergraduate degree programmes.
 One aim of this event is to make these lectures available, free of charge, to a wider audience of students.

 Lectures given on the day include: